lillykml/client/README.md

 # Intro

 MindCoach: A holistic health coach that offers users a comprehensive view of their overall health and provides personalized recommendations to improve their well-being.
+Access our backend repo via https://github.com/lillykml/flask-server.

 Hackers: Will Fowler, Lilly Kaemmerling, Courtney Kreitzer, Nicklas Schneider